jamesbarber6406/jamesbarber.github.io/README.md

 ## Developer Portfolio Landing Page Template

-This repo was downloaded as a whole to serve as a template for a Github page.
+This repo was downloaded as a template to serve as a Github landing page.
 The following information is provided by the developers as a guide.
+___

 ### Introduction